cloudmesh-community/fa18-523-58/notebook.md

 # Writing
 1. Week-3 Fri 09/07/18 - 09/13/18, Created Pull Requests for my technology summaries
 2. 10/10/2018 Started working on technology summaries
+3. 10/12/2018 Pushed the the project snapshot and the paper summary for initial review